Akuli/porcupine/dev-doc/architecture-and-design.md

 - core of Porcupine is small, and most of the functionality is in plugins
 - plugins are loaded dynamically
 - each plugin does a specific thing, and can be enabled/disabled individually by the user
-- plugins can depend on each other when needed, and they pass messages to each other through virtual events.
+- plugins can depend on each other when needed, and they pass messages to each other through virtual events
+- there is global state.

 ## Small core, powerful plugins